- Search The Registry

 As a free agent, Paige played throughout North and South America, as well as in the Caribbean during winter seasons.
 He left the Pittsburgh Crawfords in 1937 to accept the invitation to play for a Dominican Republic team.
 He returned to the United States several years later and pitched the Kansas City Monarchs to victory in the 1942 Negro League World Series.
 Paige became the first Black pitcher in the American League when he joined the Cleveland Indians in 1948.

 With Paige on the pitcher's mound, the Indians won the World Series in his first year on the team.
 By 1952, he was pitching on the American League All-Star squad.
 By his own count, Paige threw 55 no-hitters and won over 2,000 of the 2,500 games he pitched.
 He pitched his last game for the Indianapolis Clowns in 1967.
 Four years later, he was the first member of the Negro League to be inducted into the Baseball Hall of Fame.
 Paige continued to work as a pitching coach for the Atlanta Braves of the National League.
-He died in 1982.
+Satchel Paige, the first Black pitcher in the American League, and the first representative of the Negro Leagues to be inducted into the MLB Baseball Hall of Fame died in 1982.

 The Negro Baseball Leagues: A Photographic History